Beat-YT/FNFestival-Events/README.md

 ## DRUMS

+The drums part must starts with the text event `PART DRUMS`

 Events that only apply to the drums instrument:

 - `[mix X drumsY]`: Change X and Y, e.g., `[mix 3 drums0d]`; Uncertain, but presumably assigns a lane to a drum instrument (for animating/audio muting).

 ## VOCALS

+The vocals part must starts with the text event `PART VOCALS`

 Events that only apply to the vocals instrument: